Genetics & Cancer

 Only 5-10% of all cancer is hereditary

+We cannot inherit cancer – we can inherit an increased risk.
 Cancer develops randomly about 90-95% of the time.
-The remaining 5-10% of cancer cases are hereditary, meaning that they are linked to a genetic change passed down within a family.
+The remaining 5-10% of cancer cases are hereditary, meaning that they are linked to a genetic change (mutation) passed down within a family.
 The most common hereditary cancers are breast, colon, melanoma pancreatic, prostate, and ovarian cancer, but there can be genetic links to other cancers.
+Inheriting a genetic mutation in a gene linked to cancer does not guarantee that you will develop cancer.
+It does, however, substantially increase your risk for certain cancers.
+To manage this risk, additional screening and/or risk reduction strategies may be suggested.
 Being aware of your personal and family cancer history as well as knowing the red flags of hereditary cancer are important parts of taking control of your health.
 Red flags are when:

 - Several rare cancers are within your family (such as kidney cancer, ovarian cancer, adrenocortical cancer, thyroid cancer, or male breast cancer)

 - You or your family members are diagnosed with cancer younger than 50 years old